tripolskypetr/ecg-line-webcomponent/README.md

 ![good solution](assets/img/good-solution.gif)

-Tribute to an an unknown developer who tried but [dit not make it](https://stackoverflow.com/questions/40014999/animate-ecg-pulse-line-builded-with-border-and-border-radius)...
+Tribute to an an unknown developer who tried but [did not make it](https://stackoverflow.com/questions/40014999/animate-ecg-pulse-line-builded-with-border-and-border-radius)...

 ![bad solution](assets/img/bad-solution.png)